igem-waterloo/wiki2018/src/markdown/Design.md

 ## Future Directions
 We have had less than a year to work on this project.
 We have so many more things we would like to do.
 Here, we describe the future directions our team hopes to take!

+* We would like to continue our experiments looking into the range of control we can have on JT2’s doubling time by varying its exposure to green light.
+We plan to do this by creating growth curves for JT2 under a wider variety of green light ratios
+* Secondly we would like to try and make a stable co-culture by modifying the growth rate of JT2 to match the growth rate of another e.coli strain.
+We hypothesis that two populations with similar growth rates will have a stable co-culture.
+However we would also like to test this theory by creating a co-culture with cells we already know have a similar doubling time.

 ## References

 [1] A. Milias-Argeitis, M. Rullan, S. K. Aoki, P. Buchmann, and M. Khammash, “Automated optogenetic feedback control for precise and robust regulation of gene expression and cell growth,” Nature Communications, vol. 7, p.
 12546, 2016.